meesern/meesern.github.com/_mm/source/2011/11/google-notebook.html.markdown

 [Evernote][ev]
 ----------

 Evernote has a nice professional look and good import from notebook.
 It's separation into notebooks is passable but the privacy feel a little compromised by a prominent 'all notes' notebook.
 By far the worst thing about Evernote is the readability.
 It seems to be designed for a small number of large notes not a stream of smaller ones, and so while the stream of notes is visible it is not readable but rather compressed in tiny text down a thin column.

+One really cool thing about evernote is that I can install the app on my phone, take a photo of a journal article and have evernote upload the photo as a note.
+This would be cool in itself but evernote can search the text in the photo!
+This makes it a really useful way of writing in the margins of other people's books!

-Evernote nearly made it!
+Evernote nearly made it to brilliant!

 Conclusion
 ==========

 The sad conclusion is that there does not seem to be a useful alternative to Google Notebook.
 I have settled for Evernote but there is something quite unlikeable about the interface.
 A good layout should feel like it is not there.
 Evernote rather feels like the layout gets in the way of the actual notes and with every one I write I am aware that there is no export functionality and so I am getting tied in.
 Worse than all of that in the few days that I have been trying it I have lost important information.
 There is an auto-save feature but I suspect that if you move away from a note without either saving or waiting for the autosave to kick in, then the edit is silently lost.
 For me a notebook that looses your notes is not a good thing to be using.
 It's like writing in a notebook and then turning back the page to discover that what you wrote has disappeared.
 In general the whole notion of needing to save a file is becoming quite last century.
 For a notebook the idea of save or loose it makes no sense at all.

 [un]: (http://www.ubernote.com)
 [zh]: (http://notebook.zoho.com)